columnflow/columnflow/docs/user_guide/building_blocks/selectors.md

 The result of a {py:class}`~columnflow.selection.Selector` is propagated through an instance of the {py:class}`~columnflow.selection.SelectionResult` class.
-The {py:class}`~columnflow.selection.SelectionResult` object is instantiated using a dictionary for each argument.
+The SelectionResult object is instantiated using a dictionary for each argument.
 There are four arguments that may be set, which contain:
 - Boolean masks to select the events to be kept in the analysis, which is saved under the
 ```steps``` argument.
 Several selection steps may be defined in a single Selector, each with a unique